NoahUeffing/golang_REST_server/README.md

 Manually tested using Google Chrome and Mozilla Firefox.

+Run testing script by using the command "go test" in the project directory.

 Implmentation includes adding artist and album names from their respective tables.
 [Database info](https://data-xtractor.com/knowledgebase/chinook-database-sample/)